Join our Board of Directors

 - Passion for the mission of the organization;

-- Minimum of one year’s experience as a volunteer for the organization, preferably on a Board committee, or similar experience in a like organization;
+- Minimum of one year’s experience as a volunteer for the organization, preferably on a Board committee, or commensurate experience in a similar organization;

 - Documented commitment to execute the role and responsibilities of Board member for this organization;

-- Absence of any conflict of interest with the organization;
+- Absence or disclosure of any conflict of interest with the organization;

-- Willingness and ability to play a leadership role in this organization.
+- Willingness and ability to play a leadership role in the organization and to learn and grow in the role.

 Meetings and time commitment:

-- The board of directors meets monthly, generally on the fourth Monday of the month, 7:00 p.m.
-Meetings typically last two hours.
+- The Board of Directors meets on a bi-monthly basis, generally on the fourth Monday of the month, 7-9:00 p.m.
+The meeting rotation begins in January.

-- Committees of the board meet an average of twelve times per year, pending their respective work agenda.
+- Committees of the board typically meet eight or twelve times per year, depending on their respective work agendas.

-- Board members are asked to attend no more than two special events or meetings per year, as they are determined.
+- Board members are asked to attend at least two fundraising events per year, and more as time and interest allows.

 Expectations of board members: